 Work from anywhere has become the norm for many modern businesses.
 The pandemic experience aside, high costs of living and long commutes have motivated many companies across industries to invest in technology that enables their employees to communicate and collaborate with teammates, partners and customers from anywhere.

-However, many organizations, including those in the financial services industry, remain concerned about the readiness, comfort level, and compliance issues they might face if they enable a remote workforce for the long term.
+However, many organizations, including those in the financial services industry, remain concerned about the readiness, comfort level, and overall work from home compliance issues they might face if they enable a remote workforce for the long term.

 In heavily regulated industries like financial services, the general mindset is to disable or prohibit access to some of the tools and features of technology tools and applications that are perceived as risky or too expensive to govern.
 The risk-cost-benefit ratio isn't good enough.

 But in a pandemic-disrupted world, companies inflexible about remote work are now at risk of being left behind their competition, piling up the costs of an ineffective home worker, and needing to realize the productivity benefits that modern technologies enabling remote work can provide.

 Osterman Research presented their findings on the inherent WFH security risks, particularly surrounding compliance:

 - Before COVID-19, 18% of employees in surveyed financial services firms were working from home.
 Today that figure is more than 80% (and even higher according to other studies).

 - Four in five firms indicated they were not “very well prepared” for the crisis based on new IT and security demands for supporting a remote workforce.

 The issues cited by those responding as less than “somewhat prepared” are complex and disparate.
 They range from the ability of their remote access solutions to scale and meet the load required (54%), to security concerns (48%), to recovery from malicious activity (45%).